pelikhan/action-continuous-comments/README.md

 # Continuous Documentation GitHub Action

-This action regularly scans your codebase for functions that are missing documentation or have existing documentation.
+This repository is a GitHub Action and a tool that can scans your codebase and add/update documentation to your code.

 This action is designed to be run regularly over your codebase, using a workflow triggered by each sync with the main branch.

 The action uses [GenAIScript](https://microsoft.github.io/genaiscript/) and [AST-GREP](https://ast-grep.github.io/).

 > [!NOTE]
-> This action uses GitHub Models for LLM inference.
-It really assumes you are using [GitHub Models at scale](https://docs.github.com/en/github-models/github-models-at-scale/use-models-at-scale).
+> This action uses [GitHub Models](https://github.com/models) for LLM inference.

-You must set "Allow GitHub Actions to create and approve pull requests" in your repository settings to allow the action to create pull requests with documentation updates.

 ## Supported languages: